Screenshot of Hero section

 Several screenshots of website with modern, 3D designs.

-We voted and ended up going with a 3D style.
+We voted and collectively decided on a 3D style.

 A sitemap showing the different pages and their respective contents.